LearyE/Lab-Manual-Edits/README.md

 ### Expectations
 This notebook:
 *	should be labeled with your name and contact information,
-*	should be brought to every meeting with Dr. Leary/Ms. Kyeong,
+*	should be brought to every meeting with Dr. Leary,
 *	should be legible and kept in good condition,
 *	should contain notes from meetings and a detailed account of the statistical analyses you perform,
 *	should be organized and detailed enough for someone else to read and understand what you did,